Efficient Large Language Models: A Survey: Model-Centric Methods

-\fakeparagraph{Prefix Tuning.} Prefix-Tuning~\cite{Li2021PrefixTuningOC} adds a series of trainable vectors, known as prefix tokens, to each layer in an LLM.
-These prefix tokens are tailored to specific tasks and can be treated as virtual word embeddings.
-LLaMA-Adapter~\cite{Zhang2023LLaMAAdapterEF} incorporates a set of trainable adaptation embeddings and attaches them to the word embeddings in the upper layers of the LLMs.
+\textbf{Prefix Tuning.} \black{Prefix-Tuning~\citep{Li2021PrefixTuningOC} adds a series of trainable vectors, known as prefix tokens, to each layer in an LLM.
+These prefix tokens are tailored to specific tasks and can be treated as virtual word embeddings.} Building on top of Prefix-Tuning, LLaMA-Adapter~\citep{Zhang2023LLaMAAdapterEF} incorporates a set of trainable adaptation embeddings and attaches them to the word embeddings in the upper layers of the LLMs.
 A zero-initialized attention scheme with zero gating is also introduced.
-It dynamically incorporates new guiding signals into LLaMA-1 while retaining its pre-trained knowledge.
+It dynamically incorporates new guiding signals into LLaMA-1 while retaining its pre-trained knowledge. \black{Different from conventional prefix tuning, HyperTuning~\citep{DBLP:conf/icml/PhangMHC23} employs a hyper-model to produce task-specific parameters such as soft prefixes for a downstream model, showing improved performance through initialization from hypermodel-generated parameters for subsequent fine-tuning.}